 Grate some fresh ginger to add to an alkaline breakfast ginger oatmeal bowl.
 Simply make some steel cut oatmeal, which utilizes the whole grain and is not refined like packaged oatmeal.
 Then, add in some pure maple syrup, which is a natural alkaline sweetener, and some coconut milk.
-Top with fresh grated ginger, a sprinkle of turmeric powder and fresh berries for an inflammation-fighting, totally alkaline breakfast.
+Top with fresh grated ginger, a sprinkle of turmeric powder and fresh berries for an anti-inflammatory, totally alkaline breakfast.

 5. Green Tea

 Finally, green tea is one of the most alkalizing herbs out there, and a cup of it makes a great addition to an alkaline breakfast.
-Try a detoxifying herbal blend like 310 Tea, which also includes appetite-suppressing and energizing herbs, along with a high alkaline fruit, pomegranate.
+Try a detoxifying herbal blend like 310 Tea, which also includes energizing herbs, along with a high alkaline fruit, pomegranate.